Jhonkr/Jhonkr/README.md

 I am a Machine Learning Engineer
 -------

-Currently working for Traive Finance!
+Currently working for Recognyte!

-Main duties:
+Previous work at Traive Finance:

 • Deploy and maintenance of six Machine Learning models for production regarding agriculture and finance credit risk analysis, under the supervision of Dr. Sharath Cholleti.